-When submitting a pull request to RDF4J, we sometimes ask that you squash your commits before we merge.
+When submitting a pull request to RDF4J, we sometimes ask that you squash your commits, either so you can clean up the commit history a bit, or for example when some of your commits weren’t correctly signed off.
 Here we explain a simple way to do that.

 On the command line, the process is as follows: